 Our exhibits program includes digital exhibits curated from our ever-growing digital collections.
 These exhibits are hosted using Springshare software integrating third-party widgets.
 For additional information about intellectual property or take down requests, please consult our digital archival collections policies.

-Ohio University Libraries patrons or library staff interested in curating an exhibit should first consult the exhibits policies, then contact exhibits coordinator and art librarian, Michele Jennings.
+Ohio University Libraries patrons or library staff interested in curating an exhibit should first consult the exhibits policies, then review the exhibits handbook before contacting exhibits coordinator, lorraine wochna.